yugentan/panels-take-home/README.md

 #### Objectives:
 1. Given certain set of constraints, create a layout of solar panels that maximizes the number of panels within a 2D space.
 2. Develop the algorithm in a way that is suitable for ease of further use and improvement (clean code with documentation).
+It should also be lightweight enough to be used in a backend service.
 3. Generate images to show the layout of solar panels. (*hint* use Python matplotlib or similar plotting libraries for visualization)
 4. Write a few short explainations to describe your thinking process.
 This can be in the form of markdown cells in the Jupyter notebook or a separate Readme file, other formats are accepted too.
 5. You will be sharing more about your approach in the next interview after this assignment.